Nenelihuitl (MH680r)

 Glyph or Iconographic Image Description:

-This black-line drawing of the compound glyph for the personal name Nenelihuitl (perhaps “Mixed Feathers” or “Something Mixed”) is attested here as a man’s name.
-The glyph shows a nenetl doll or deity figurine in a frontal view.
-It has bare breasts and a skirt on.
-Perhaps this is meant to serve as a near homophone and therefore a phonetic indicator for Nenel- (perhaps meaning mixed).
-To the left and right of the figurine are volutes, two on each side, facing different ways.
-Perhaps these are meant to represent the -ihuitl part of the name, even though ilhuia (to speak, often represented by speech scrolls) is only a near homophone to ihuitl (feather).
-Finally, the term neneilhui, to be mixed, may simply have an added absolutive (-tl) here, intentionally transforming a verb into a noun.
+This black-line drawing of the compound glyph for the personal name Nenelihuitl (perhaps “Something Mixed”) is attested here as a man’s name.
+The glyph shows a nenetl doll or female deity figurine in a frontal view.
+It has bare breasts (or bent arms?) and a skirt on.
+Perhaps this is meant to serve as a near homophone and therefore a phonetic indicator for Nenel- (perhaps meaning mixed), the start to the name.
+To the left and right of the figurine are volutes, two on each side, facing different ways, representing the verb ilhuia (to speak, often represented by speech scrolls), providing a near homophone and phonetic indicator for the final part of the name.
+This name seems to draw from the verb nenelihui, transformed into a noun.

 Description, Credit: